root-project/web/manual/index.md

 ROOT is an object-oriented framework that provides all the functionalities needed to deal with big data processing, statistical analysis, visualization and storage.
-It is mainly written in C++ but integrated with other languages such as Python and R. test
+It is mainly written in C++ but integrated with other languages such as Python and R.

 ## Basics